exploratory-io/book/faq.md

 # User Account Information

-## Can I change my username?

-We are not currently supporting it, but we will in future releases.
-If you need it to be changed now, please contact support@exploratory.io, we can manually change it at the server for you.

 ## Can I change my email address?

 Yes, you can change it from ['My Account'](https://exploratory.io/account/settings) page.